flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### commands

-A special "commands" section is available for commands that you want to run in the broker and workers containers, but not during certificate generation.
-As an example, if you print extra output to the certificate generator, it will mangle the certificate output.
-Instead, you could write debug statements in this section.
+A special "commands" section is available for commands that you want to run in the broker and workers containers.

 ##### init